 -

 Gravitational Influence: The Sun's gravity is the force that holds the solar system together.
 While its influence diminishes with distance, it still extends far beyond the Oort cloud.
 The Hill sphere, or Roche sphere, defines the region around a celestial body where its gravity dominates over the gravity of a larger body.
 For the Sun, the Hill sphere extends to about 2 light-years.
-This means that objects within 2 light-years of the Sun are more strongly influenced by its gravity than by the gravity of other stars or the galaxy as a whole.
+Basically, objects within 2 light-years of the Sun are more strongly influenced by its gravity than by the gravity of other stars or the galaxy as a whole.

 -